 Our hope for all children at St Joseph's is to develop love and enthusiasm towards Maths, inspiring children to become future Mathematicians.
 We want the children to be able to see the relevance of Maths in their everyday lives, using it in a range of situations to support them in their academic and personal development.
 To do this, our curriculum is sequential, using the child's prior knowledge and understanding to enable them to build upon the Mathematical skills they have been blessed with.
-We have ensured that there is a clear progression of skills throughout the primary phase, ensuring children know more, remember more and understand more.
+We have ensured that there is a clear progression of skills throughout the primary phase, ensuring children know more and remember more.
 The children will then be able to use these to effectively solve problems and have good mental arithmetic skills.

-At St Joseph's, we use a mastery approach to Maths (EYFS - Year 6), which is both challenging and engaging.
+At St Joseph's, we use a mastery approach to Maths, which is both challenging and engaging.
 Children are very familiar with the consistent routines and structure of a Maths lesson and this enables them to be an independent learner.
-This is essential for our children with Special Educational Needs as they are able to focus on the content of the lesson, using a familiar structure every day.
 Each lesson has repetitive and rewarding activities (such a developing fluency, encouraging children to reason and problem solve) that help build resilience, secure prior learning and develop new learning.
-With rigorous planning and robust assessment processes, we ensure that all children make good progress in Maths, including those children with Special Educational Needs.
+With rigorous planning and robust assessment processes, we ensure that all children make good progress in Maths.
 Opportunities to apply and develop Maths skills are also planned for across the curriculum.